Information For Managers

 Congratulations on becoming your team’s manager.
-This page will guide you through the setup of your team, and provide information on how to manage your team throughout the season.
+This section will guide you through the setup of your team, and provide information on how to manage your team throughout the season.
 There are several experienced managers within our organization who would be willing to answer any questions you may have.
 Please reach out to your Director of Programs for any questions.

 All members of the coaching staff will require proper coaching certification.
 You can have ONE trainer on the bench with first aid training and all must have valid (every 3 years) vulnerable sector check; all will have to be submitted to the Director of Technical.

 Below is a list of activities you’ll need to complete:

 - Host a meeting between yourself, the team’s head coach and assistant coaches as soon as possible, to discuss duties, expectations, plans for the season and philosophy of how the team will be run

 - Discuss expectations of arrival times for practices and games

 - Discuss how your coaches want to deal with any issues (ie. 24 hour rule, direct contact with the coach?)